TasnimAnas/Array-Problems/CONTRIBUTING.md

 ## 4. Create a pull request

-After pushing the changes to your forked repository (your-username/CPP-DSA), all you have to do is create a new pull request from your account by simply clicking on the *Pull Request* button.
+After pushing the changes to your forked repository, all you have to do is create a new pull request from your account by simply clicking on the *Pull Request* button.